Frequency multiplier: Theory

 YIG multipliers often want to select an arbitrary harmonic, so they use a stateful distortion circuit that converts the input sine wave into an approximate impulse train.
 The ideal (but impractical) impulse train generates an infinite number of (weak) harmonics.
 In practice, an impulse train generated by a monostable circuit will have many usable harmonics.
 YIG multipliers using step recovery diodes may, for example, take an input frequency of 1 to 2 GHz and produce outputs up to 18 GHz.
 Sometimes the frequency multiplier circuit will adjust the width of the impulses to improve conversion efficiency for a specific harmonic.

 Circuits

 Diode

 Clipping circuits.
 Full wave bridge doubler.

 Class C amplifier and multiplier

 Efficiently generating power becomes more important at high power levels.
 Linear Class A amplifiers are at best 25 percent efficient.
 Push-pull Class B amplifiers are at best 50 percent efficient.
 The basic problem is the amplifying element is dissipating power.
 Switching Class C amplifiers are nonlinear, but they can be better than 50 percent efficient because an ideal switch does not dissipate any power.

 A clever design can use the nonlinear Class C amplifier for both gain and as a frequency multiplier.

 Step recovery diode

-Generating a large number of useful harmonics requires a fast nonlinear device.
+Generating a large number of useful harmonics requires a fast nonlinear device, such as a step recovery diode.